ZDEEX/pirate/README_offline_transaction_signing.md

        to apply the new configuration.

 6. Backups
-   To backup your current setup, shut down Treasure Chest.
+   To backup your current setup, shut down ZDEEX GUI.
 Then proceed to backup the ~/.zcash-params and ~/.komodo directories.
-   If you ever extract these directories again and launch Treasure Chest you'll be precisely at the state as when the backup was made.
-Then you'll just have to wait for Treasure Chest to resynchronise with the blockchain and you're ready to make transactions again.
+   If you ever extract these directories again and launch ZDEEX GUI you'll be precisely at the state as when the backup was made.
+Then you'll just have to wait for ZDEEX GUI to resynchronise with the blockchain and you're ready to make transactions again.

-7. Changes from the previous Treasure Chest version Previously you had to manually edit the ZDEEX.conf file in the project home directory to enable the 'offline mode' of the application.
+7. Changes from the previous ZDEEX GUI version Previously you had to manually edit the ZDEEX.conf file in the project home directory to enable the 'offline mode' of the application.
 This was accomplished by setting the config entry: maxconnections=0.
-   With Treasure Chest 5.6 the configuration is done in the GUI.
+   With ZDEEX GUI 5.6 the configuration is done in the GUI.
    The config option is accessible from the Settings->Options menu, under the Wallet tab.